SF-24/MineshaftAPI/README.md

 # Documentation
 Currently, the only functionality of this plugin are custom item creation, event creation and **Vault** server economy.

+Events can be triggered as **MythicMobs** mechanics via the integration.

-A work in progress sidebar is displayed to all players on the server.
-Customisation is not yet available
+A work in progress sidebar (disabled by default) is displayed to all players on the server.
+Customisation is not yet available.

 Images representing examples of content included in the plugin may not be entirely accurate, as these were taken by a user with client mods and a resource pack altering the look of the game.

 # Item Creation

 Items are created via custom YAML files.
-These are placed in the `Mineshaft/Data/Items` folder in the plugin directory of your server.
+These are placed in the `Mineshaft/Items` folder in the plugin directory of your server.

 Items can have a multitude of different parameters, which are used to customize the item.